Local Housing Allowance (LHA) is a way of working out how much Housing Benefit you can get to help pay the rent; it's:

 We generally pay Housing Benefit directly into your bank account because:

-- it's quicker and more secure than payment by cheque
+- it's quicker and more secure than cheque payment

-- many banks allow you to pay your rent by standing order
+- many banks allow you to pay rent by standing order

-You will therefore need to have a bank account in place; if you don't already have one, see Citizens Advice guidelines about getting a bank account.
+You'll therefore need to have a bank account in place - see Citizens Advice guidelines about getting a bank account if you don't already have one.

-If you are likely to have difficulty managing your bills, we can put certain safeguards in place; for example, we can arrange to make payments directly to your landlord so that you don't have to do this.
+We can put certain safeguards in place if you're likely to have difficulty managing your bills - for example, we can make payments directly to your landlord so you don't have to do this.

 'Old style' Housing Benefit